-The primary objectives of the Department of Labor (DOL) information security effort are:
+The primary objectives of the U.S. Department of Labor (DOL) information security effort are:

-- Ensuring the confidentiality of sensitive information processed by, stored in, and moved through information systems and applications belonging to the Department of Labor (DOL).
-Examples of sensitive information processed by DOL include: personally identifiable information (PII) and other Privacy Act protected records; pre-release economic statistics; information provided by companies and citizens under the assumption of confidentiality; and pre-award contract financial information.
+- Ensuring the confidentiality of sensitive information processed by, stored in, and moved through information systems and applications belonging to DOL.
+Examples of sensitive information processed by DOL include:

 - Ensuring the integrity of the DOL information such that decisions and actions taken based upon the data processed by, stored in, and moved through DOL information systems can be made with the assurance that the information has not been manipulated, the information is not subject to repudiation, the source of the changes to information can be determined as best as possible.